Tiny Homes, Big Impact

-That’s the finding of the Graduate School of Social Work (GSSW) Burnes Center on Poverty and Homelessness, which recently completed a nine-month evaluation of the village.
+That’s the finding of the Graduate School of Social Work (GSSW) Center on Housing and Homelessness Research (CHHR), which recently completed a nine-month evaluation of the village.

-“Across the methods and participants, the message is consistent: The village is welcome, villagers are succeeding and are an important part of the community,” says GSSW Associate Professor Daniel Brisson, executive director of the Burnes Center.
+“Across the methods and participants, the message is consistent: The village is welcome, villagers are succeeding and are an important part of the community,” says GSSW Associate Professor Daniel Brisson, executive director of CHHR.

 Launched by the Colorado Village Collaborative as a 180-day pilot project, BCV is Denver’s first tiny home community.
 It is a democratically self-governed “intentional community” of 11 tiny homes for up to 22 people experiencing homelessness.
 Collaborative member Denver Homeless Out Loud selected some of the first residents based on risk and need, and those villagers then selected other community members.
 The village provides shelter, of course, but it’s also intended to cultivate self-empowerment and a shared sense of community.

-The University of Denver Barton Institute for Philanthropy and Social Enterprise provided financial support for BCV and enlisted the Burnes Center to evaluate the project.
+The University of Denver Barton Institute for Philanthropy and Social Enterprise provided financial support for BCV and enlisted CHHR to evaluate the project.
 Villagers reviewed and approved the research plan, which included quantitative and qualitative analysis of surveys, interviews and BCV administrative records over three time periods.
-The researchers — Brisson, PhD student Jennifer Wilson, recent MSW graduate Jessica Klinger and other members of the Burnes Center team — assessed results at individual, neighborhood and organizational levels.
+The researchers — Brisson, PhD student Jennifer Wilson, recent MSW graduate Jessica Klinger and other members of the CHHR team — assessed results at individual, neighborhood and organizational levels.